 Figure \ref{fig:featplot pairwise comparisons} compares the performance of bootstrap+ constructions of Model-X Split Knockoff copies against the sequential constructions.
-It shows that, although the two types of constructions achieve desired FDR control, the selection power of the bootstrap+ constructions is higher compared with the sequential constructions when the number of features varies.
-This is explained in Section \ref{sec: construct pairwise comparisons} that the bootstrap+ constructions forces $\rXAt$ to be independent from $\rA$, which helps improve the incoherence conditions and thus the selection power.
+It shows that, although the two types of constructions achieve desired FDR control, the selection power of the bootstrap+ constructions is higher compared with the sequential constructions for all choices of the number of features.
+This is explained in Section \ref{sec: construct pairwise comparisons} that the bootstrap+ constructions makes sure $\rXAt$ to be independent from $\rA$, which helps improve the incoherence conditions and thus the selection power.

-Moreover, when $p$ is large, the sequential construction may need to estimate too many conditional distributions, that the computation cost explodes.
-On the other hand, the bootstrap+ constructions does not suffer from this issue, and handles such a case easily.
-As shown in Figure~\ref{fig:timeplot pairwise comparisons}, the sequential method exhibits a much steeper increase in running time compared to the bootstrap+ method, which requires significantly less computation time under the same settings.
+Moreover, when $p$ is large, the sequential construction may need to estimate too many conditional distributions, so the computation cost explodes.
+On the other hand, the bootstrap+ constructions do not suffer from this issue and handle such a case easily.
+As shown in Figure~\ref{fig:featplot pairwise comparisons}, the sequential method exhibits a much steeper increase in running time compared to the bootstrap+ method, which requires significantly less computation time under the same settings.

-Due to the above two points, the bootstrap+ construction will be the default construction to implement Model-X Split Knockoff for pairwise comparisons in the following sections.
+Due to the above two points, the bootstrap+ construction will be the default construction to implement Model-X Split Knockoff for pairwise comparisons.

-Figure \ref{fig:numplot pairwise comparisons} illustrate the performance of Model-X Split Knockoffs when the number of samples and the sparsity level varies.
-In this figure, we adopt the bootstrap+ constructions of the Model-X Split Knockoff copies.
-Again, for all cases, the FDR of Model-X Split Knockoffs is under control.
-For each sparsity level, the selection power of Model-X Split Knockoffs gradually increases when the sample size increases.